 One of LifeStation’s most attractive qualities is its contract-free service.
 LifeStation offers discounts for long-term prepayment plans and you don’t have to sign a contract.
 They also offer a 30-day money-back guarantee, even on month-to-month service.
 The three different payment options for LifeStation offer the same features and functionality at term-based, discounted prices.
 However, not all their pricing options are advertised clearly on their website, so make sure to call for additional information.
 Initially we were under the impression that LifeStation only offered landline services, however, LifeStation has since reached out to give us a pricing breakdown of their cellular and Premium GPS offers, as follows:

 |Product||Monthly Plan||Quarterly Plan||Annual Plan|

 |Monthly Plan||Quarterly Plan||Annual Plan|

-Now, considering that LifeStation has a no refund policy, what happens if your loved one suffers a medical emergency and passes away three months into the plan?
+Now, considering that LifeStation has a 30-day refund policy, what happens if your loved one suffers a medical emergency and passes away three months into the plan?
 There was never any contract signed, but by prepaying for the service, you are now paying for nine months of medical alert services that are not being provided and are no longer needed.
 That’s $233.55 that will not be refunded.